 Cover and refrigerate the strained mixture for at least 2 and up to 24 hours.
 Chill the ice cream freezer tub as required if the instructions call for this.
 Process the mixture in the ice cream maker according to the manufacturer’s instructions.
 Place the sorbet in a pre-chilled storage container and freeze, airtight, until firmed up at least 2 hours.
 Keeps for up to a week.
 Makes 1 scant quart.

-blackberry plum and minted lime:
+fine cobbler at right here.
+Other sorbets you may like, blackberry plum and minted lime: